-- If you have a current lease agreement, proof that your lease agreement is up to date and is not currently in default must be provided with the request.
-No requests for lease modifications or additions will be entertained if you are currently in default.
-To inquire about the status of a license, submit an Antenna Collocation and Tower Construction Inquiry and provide the ending lease date and or explanation of default.
-Lessee’s in default shall have 30 days to cure such default.
+- If you have a current license agreement, proof that your license agreement is up to date and is not currently in default must be provided with the agreement documents.
+No requests for license modifications or additions will be entertained if you are currently in default.
+To inquire about the status of a license, submit an Antenna Collocation and Tower Construction Inquiry and provide the ending lease date or an explanation of the default.
+Licensees in default shall have 30 days to cure such default.

-- A current copy of your entity’s organizational papers must be initially submitted with the proposal for review by the Baltimore County Office of Law.
-If you have previously provided these documents then submit an explanation with a reference to the lease to which the documents were attached.
-If the requesting entity has changed names or merged since the signing of the original lease, up to date articles of incorporation, bylaws and or articles of merger will be required with your request for the Office of Law’s review.
+- If the requesting entity has changed names or merged since the signing of the original license, up to date articles of incorporation, bylaws or articles of merger will be required with your request.

-- Indicate the name of any contractor who will be performing any modifications or additions on site.
-All work performed by contractor’s must be performed in a professional and competent manner and Baltimore County must be indemnified against any loss arising out of their performance per your lease agreement.
-Note that the County shall not accept contractors assigned to provide, directly or indirectly, supplies, services, architectural services, construction related services, leases of real property, or other services related to a selected site, who are debarred or suspended under Title 16 of the State Finance and Procurement Article of the Annotated Code of Maryland.
+- Provide the name of any contractor who will be performing any modifications or additions on site.
+All work performed by contractors must be performed in a professional and competent manner and Baltimore County must be indemnified against any loss arising out of their performance per your license agreement.
+Note that the County shall not accept contractors assigned to provide, directly or indirectly, supplies, architectural services, construction-related services, leases of real property, or other services related to a selected site, who are debarred or suspended under Title 16 of the State Finance and Procurement Article of the Annotated Code of Maryland.

-- Proof that the requesting Lessee is in good standing to do business in the State of Maryland.
-Foreign or out of state entities must register with the Maryland State Department of Assessments and Taxation to enter into a lease agreement with Baltimore County.
+- Submit proof that the requesting licensee is in good standing to do business in the State of Maryland.
+Foreign or out of state entities must register with the Maryland State Department of Assessments and Taxation to enter into a license agreement with Baltimore County.